Dov Moran: Business career

-During his time at Modu, Moran was also the chairman of Tower Semiconductor, a developer and manufacturer of semiconductors and integrated circuits.
-During his tenure, he turned the struggling company around towards profitability.
-Moran was also chairman of Biomas, a developer of pharmaceuticals.
+During his time at Modu, Moran also served as the chairman of Tower Semiconductor, a developer and manufacturer of semiconductors and integrated circuits.
+Throughout his tenure, he successfully turned around the ailing corporation, steering it towards a path of profitability.
+In addition, Moran assumed the role of chairman at Biomas, a prominent enterprise specializing in pharmaceutical development.

 Inventions

 Moran has been involved with a number of inventions, mostly in the field of infrastructure technologies.
 He says he has filed over 40 patents and patent applications.
 Inventions he's been involved with include: